 Apex Legends is an extremely popular game with both gamers and streamers worldwide.
 When you’re playing such a competitive game, you need any advantage you can get over your opponents.
 So, where do you start?
 With the peripherals, of course.
 Your mouse and keyboard make a lot of difference.
-And, even though a mouse is a fairly personal thing, choosing the best keyboard for Apex Legends can be done quite easily.
+And, even though a mouse is a fairly personal thing, choosing an amazing keyboard for Apex Legends can be done quite easily.

 Regardless of your budget, and whether you appreciate the noise a mechanical keyboard makes, we have a list of options for you below.
 We’ll include some excellent mechanical ones, as well as some non-mechanical keyboards for those who prefer quiet.
 Let’s begin with the mechanical keyboards.

-Best Mechanical Keyboards for Apex Legends:
+Mechanical Keyboards for Apex Legends Reviewed:

 Corsair K70 RGB MK.2

 We’ll start things off with one of Corsair’s most popular keyboards, the K70 RGB in its second iteration.
 It’s made out of anodized brushed aluminum, which makes it incredibly durable and premium feeling.
 If you want one keyboard to last you for a good couple of years, you’ll want to give it a chance.

 There are Cherry MX Speed switches inside, which are linear switches with a 45g actuation force.
 Compared to the highly popular Red switches, the Speeds have an actuation point at 1.2mm, making them much faster and better for gaming.